Motorcycle Bluetooth For Adventure, Touring & Enduro

 What are motorcycle Bluetooth Systems?

-If you are new to the idea of motorcycle communication systems, you would be forgiven for thinking that a motorcycle Bluetooth system simply puts the rider in contact with a pillion.
+If you are new to the idea of motorcycle bluetooth communicators, you would be forgiven for thinking that a motorcycle Bluetooth system simply puts the rider in contact with a pillion.
 Certainly this was the main function of early wired communication systems.
 The now defunct wired technology really served little more than just that.
 Those first steps in to Bluetooth Communicators would often mean trailing wires, clunky battery packs and uncomfortable ear pieces.
 Well, thankfully all of that has changed!

 Motorcycle Bluetooth system Functionality